eigenteam/eigen-git-mirror/unsupported/Eigen/CXX11/src/Tensor/README.md

 As a special case, if you pass no parameter to a reduction operation the original tensor is reduced along *all* its dimensions.
-The result is a one-dimension tensor with a single value.
+The result is a scalar, represented as a zero-dimension tensor.

     Eigen::Tensor<float, 3> a(2, 3, 4);
     a.setValues({{{0.0f, 1.0f, 2.0f, 3.0f},